 • How to create automatically numbered document headings in WordPerfect (single level and multi-level headings)

-Tips and tricks for using automatic paragraph numbering,
+• Some TIPS and tricks for using automatic paragraph

 WordPerfect menu choices (below) refer to the <WordPerfect> menu (right-click on the top menu bar for a choice of menus).
 If you use a <Microsoft Word> menu, the choices might be absent from your menu (but not from the program), or they might be found under another menu selection.
 See here for more.

 Do you need to create sequentially numbered paragraphs or item lists automatically so that numbers change when you add, delete, or rearrange items?

 Are you tired of WordPerfect turning on automatic paragraph numbering or lettering whenever you type a number or letter (with, optionally, a period or colon) followed by a Tab — e.g., 1<Tab> or A.<Tab> or Q:<Tab>?

 [Note: If you get such paragraph numbering when you paste material from an outside source such as Microsoft Word (something that is not caused by the automatic numbering feature) see here for solutions.]

 This is part of a QuickCorrect feature called QuickBullets.
 It is available via Tools, QuickCorrect, Format-As-You-Go (tab):

 calling up an outline style that was chosen in Insert,